Jackie Ballard: Career after Westminster

 In September 2002, she was appointed Director General of the RSPCA.
 To solve the financial problems the RSPCA was facing, she made substantial changes including 300 job cuts.
 By 2004 the RSPCA had balanced its books and made £7 million savings.

 Ballard was appointed Chief Executive of the RNID in October 2007.
 She was appointed as the Chief Executive of Womankind Worldwide in September 2012 but stepped down from the role after only ten months in June 2013.

 In December 2009, Ballard was appointed to the Independent Parliamentary Standards Authority which supervises MPs' expenses.
 She was one of four members of IPSA who announced in December 2012 that they would not seek reappointment, citing disputes with speaker John Bercow.

 She was interviewed in 2014 as part of The History of Parliament's oral history project.

 Personal life

 She was married to Derek Ballard from 1975 to 1989.
+She has one daughter.